johannilsson/zfgem/README.md

 File uploading for Zend Framework

+*Warning* This was built as a prototype for a proposed plugn model for Zend Framework database and will not work with todays version of ZF.

 ## Introduction

 Gem allows for easy file uploading and control of uploaded files.
 Gem works